-Probate Court.
-Jim Laria was elected by his peers as the President of the Northeastern Ohio Municipal Court Clerk's Association. the municipal judges attending a training seminar or conference, or when they just need a vacation day.
+The Court is fortunate to have several retired judges available to sit when a conflict arises, the municipal judges attending a training seminar or conference, or when they just need a vacation day.
 Currently, Judge William Pike, Judge Perry Dickinson, Judge Monte Mack, Judge Ted Schneiderman, and Judge Joyce George serve the court as visiting judges.